 When I work with companies, what often comes out in discussions is something like “oh yes, John qualified as a yoga instructor a few years ago” or “Mary took some time off last year to get her coaching qualifications”.
-But we get so used to the people we’re with 5 days a week that we overlook them when it comes to what they can offer in terms of wellbeing.
+But we get so used to the people we’re working with 5 days a week that we overlook them when it comes to what they can offer in terms of wellbeing.

 A strong suggestion I have here is to include a question in your employee survey around employees’ skills and interests outside of their working lives, which they could bring to the office.
 There is no onus on your employees to do this, of course.
-Just because John is a qualified yogi, it doesn’t mean he needs to be running lunchtime classes 5 days a week in the office.
+Just because John is a qualified yogi, it doesn’t mean he needs to be running lunchtime classes 5 days a week on Zoom.
 However, you do find that people often want to share their skills and knowledge with their colleagues.

 You can combine all this information once you have analysed the survey feedback, and include the option for people to bring their skills to the workplace in your wellbeing strategy in the form of time-in-lieu or some other incentive.